Are your soybean hulls safe? Because some of them definitely are NOT!

-If you are in North America, you can order a test kit and test your soybean products yourself (https://canadianbio.com/Store) or we can ask around some laboratories for you to see who tests for trypsin inhibitor activity.
+If you are in North America, you can order a test kit and test your soybean products yourself (https://canadianbio.com/Store).

 If you are elsewhere in the world please get in touch with a local feed or food testing laboratory and ask if they are able to assess soybean hulls for trypsin inhibitor activity.

 Do you have a question or comment?
 Do you need help with feeding?

 We would love to welcome you to our FeedXL Horse Nutrition Facebook Group.
 Ask questions and have them answered by PhD and Masters qualified equine nutritionists and spend time with like-minded horse owners.
 It’s free!